codesprinters/CS-Constitution/CS-Constitution.md

 The Ratifiers can replace the Anchor Circle Lead Link at any time.

-The Ratifiers have to approve a successor to the Lead Link role if such was appointed by the current Lead Link (5.2.4).
+The Ratifiers have to approve a successor to the Anchor Circle Lead Link role if such was appointed by the current Lead Link (5.2.4).

 ### Amendment 2 - Core Policies